Volunteer in Mexico with Children

-Projects Abroad has a variety of care placements in Guadalajara, Mexico's second largest city, and Ciudad Guzman, a smaller town in the volcanic region a couple of hours south.
+Projects Abroad has a variety of care placements in Guadalajara, Mexico's second largest city.
 Volunteering in Mexico could see you working in a childcare centre, kindergarten, or centre for children with mental and physical disabilities.
 We work with partner organizations who operate care centres in the region.

 You will need to be patient with children as many of them have problems stemming from their home life and general background.
 Many of the children are desperate for attention and there will undoubtedly be children who have health problems and need special attention due to both mental and physical disabilities.